 The company, furthermore, announced its biggest acquisition to date when it bought Pagantis, a ‘Buy Now, Pay Later’ service out of Spain, for $82 million.

 Even a temporary change in leadership (Molnar was temporarily assigned the role of Chief Revenue Officer but has since become the CEO of Afterpay’s North America business) nor increased competition (PayPal, in August 2020, announced it would offer a ‘Buy Now, Pay Later’ service itself) has stopped Afterpay from continuing to grow.

 After months of continuous product expansion and customer growth, American FinTech giant Square surprisingly announced in August that it intends to acquire Afterpay for US$29 billion in an all-stock deal.
-The deal is expected to close in the first quarter of 2022.

 Today, Afterpay counts over 100,000 merchant partners, which are serving a total of 16 million customers.